Delafinn/Power_Shell_Automations/README.md

 # Power_Shell_Automations
-A collection of power-shells automation that can be used in almost any business that uses windows.
+A collection of power-shell automations that can be used in almost any business that uses windows.